Oregon Opportunity Grant

 - Watch for an email from the US Department of Education about your Student Aid Report (SAR) and fix any errors right away.
 The email usually arrives about 3 or 4 days after you submit your FAFSA.
 If you don’t receive an email, check to make sure you completed the FAFSA submission process.

-- Respond promptly to any requests for additional information or documents from your college/university.
+- Respond right away to any requests for additional information or documents from the financial aid office at your college/university.

 - In the spring, watch for information about your financial aid package from your college.